kwojtasinski-repo/AngularUnitTests/README.md

 ### Core Concepts:

+1.  **TestBed**:
-1.  **TestBed**: Configures and initializes the testing environment.
+    Configures and initializes the testing environment.
+TestBed handles:
+    *   **Module-level Dependency Injection**: Registers services, components, and other providers.
+    *   **Lifecycle Methods**: Provides hooks for asynchronous operations like `compileComponents()`.
+This step is essential when components use templates, directives, or dynamic content.
-2.  **Dependency Injection**: Explicitly provide dependencies (e.g., services) to components.
+2.  **Dependency Injection**:
+    Explicitly provide dependencies (e.g., services) to components.
+Use `TestBed.inject()` to retrieve services or dependencies.
+This enables better control and isolation during tests.
+3.  **Mocking**:
-3.  **Mocking**: Replace real implementations with controlled, test-specific versions.
+    Replace real implementations with controlled, test-specific versions.
+Use Jasmine spies, stubs, or libraries (like `jasmine-marbles`) for mocking Observables and services.

 ### Testing Workflow:

 1.  **Setup**:
-    *   Use `TestBed` to configure a testing module, declaring all required components, imports, and providers.
+    Use TestBed to configure a testing module, declaring all required components, imports, and providers.
+    *   If the component has a template or depends on directives, pipes, or dynamic content, include `compileComponents()` to compile templates and resolve dependencies properly:
+    *   Use `NO_ERRORS_SCHEMA` cautiously if ignoring unknown elements is acceptable, but ensure this does not hide real template issues.
 2.  **Create Component/Service**:
-    *   Instantiate the component or service under test using `TestBed`.
+    Instantiate the component or service under test using TestBed.
+For components, use `TestBed.createComponent()` to get the component instance and access its DOM through `fixture.debugElement`.
 3.  **Test**:
-    *   Write `describe` blocks for grouping tests and `it` blocks for individual test cases.
+    Write `describe` blocks for grouping tests and `it` blocks for individual test cases.
+Ensure you use `fixture.detectChanges()` to trigger Angular’s change detection whenever DOM updates are required.
 4.  **Assertions**:
-    *   Validate the results using Jasmine’s matchers.
+    Validate the results using Jasmine’s matchers (`expect`, `toBe`, `toEqual`, etc.).
+Ensure proper handling of asynchronous operations with Angular’s `fakeAsync` or `async` utilities for tests involving Promises or Observables.

 ----